$^{171}$Yb Reference Data

 At $\lambda_{\rm t}$, an atom in one internal state experiences no optical potential while in the other it remains subject to one, enabling state-selective mobility and precise tunneling control. \end{itemize}

 Values for magic, anti-magic, and tune-out wavelengths have been theoretically calculated in, e.g., Refs.~\cite{Hohn_State-dependent_2024, Tang_Magic_2018, Dzuba_Testing_2018, Dzuba_Dynamic_2010}. \Cref{tab:special_wavelengths} presents experimentally measured magic and tune-out wavelengths for \yb.
-We note that measurements using \ybb are included for wavelengths where hyperfine effects play a negligible role, i.e., those involving solely \sS{0} and/or \tP{0}.
-These are indicated with an asterisk.
-We also note additional observations of (nearly) magic wavelengths for other transitions of \ybb in Refs.~\cite{Zheng_Magic_2020, Saskin_Narrow-Line_2019, Yamamoto_Ytterbium_2016, Yamaguchi_High-resolution_2010, Hohn_Determining_2025}.
+We note that measurements using \ybb are included for wavelengths where hyperfine effects play a negligible role, i.e., those involving solely \sS{0} and/or \tP{0}, as well as stretched states (see the discussion above).
+Special wavelengths measured in \ybb for these states can be used for \yb at the level of accuracy relevant for \cref{tab:special_wavelengths}.
+All values inferred from \ybb are indicated with an asterisk.
+We also note additional observations of (nearly) magic wavelengths for other transitions of \ybb in Refs.~\cite{Saskin_Narrow-Line_2019, Yamamoto_Ytterbium_2016, Yamaguchi_High-resolution_2010, Hohn_Determining_2026, Ishiyama_Excluding_2026}.